Adaptation of exams

 All applications are evaluated individually, and there is no full list of possible adaptations.
 Adaptations of exams are based on the documentation submitted with the application.

-- Help writing, sign language interpreter, or other practical help
+• Writing assistance, sign language interpreter, and other practical help

 Application process